-Sato extends with Rahal as IndyCar free agency heats up
+Sato extends with Rahal, Herta moves to Andretti

 LAGUNA SECA, Calif.
-(AP) — Takuma Sato will return to Rahal Letterman Lanigan Racing next season, and Colton Herta is closing in on a deal to be pulled inside the Andretti Autosport camp, as IndyCar drivers are getting a jump on their 2020 plans.
+(AP) — Takuma Sato will return to Rahal Letterman Lanigan Racing next season and Colton Herta was pulled inside the Andretti Autosport camp as IndyCar drivers are securing their 2020 plans.

 Rahal said Saturday it had picked up the option for next year on Sato, a former Indianapolis 500 winner who has won twice this season for RLL.